 DATES: Sept.
-30-Oct.
-8
+28-Oct.
+6

-OPEN AREA: Youth season is open statewide on private and public land.
-Hunting on road rights-of-way is limited to those contiguous to and a part of public hunting lands open for hunting.
+OPEN AREA: Statewide on private and public land.
+Hunting on road rights-ofway is limited to those contiguous to and a part of public hunting lands open for huntina.

 DAILY LIMIT: 3 rooster pheasants.

 POSSESSION LIMIT: 15 rooster pheasants, taken according to daily limit.
 The limit accrues at the rate of 3 birds a day and 15 birds may not be possessed until after the fifth day of hunting.